 What You Need to Decorate a Cake with Icing Sheets

-The vibrant designs on this cake were created using edible icing sheets, a very effective and easy decorative technique.
-Edible Icing Sheets are printed designs that can be applied to cakes, cookies, cupcakes and other desserts.
-The sheets are an actual layer of icing that bonds with buttercream, ganache, royal icing and fondant.
-You can purchase the sheets pre-printed or customised with your own design or photo.
+See the vibrant designs on this cake?
+I create it using edible icing sheets – a highly effective and easy decorative technique.
+Edible icing sheets are printed designs that can be applied to cakes, cookies, cupcakes, and other desserts.
+Believe it or not, the sheets are an actual layer of icing that bonds with buttercream, ganache, royal icing, and fondant.
+Moreover, you can purchase the sheets pre-printed or customized with your own design or photo.